ruby-R53/fpkg/README.md

 1. Just put the script somewhere in your `$PATH`, I use `/usr/local/bin/` on mine for example.

-2. As for the directory containing all packages, you just change `$FPKG_DIR` to whatever directory you want, and if doesn't already exist, `fpkg` will make it for you!
+2. As for the directory containing all packages, you just change `$FPKG_ROOT` to whatever directory you want, and if doesn't already exist, `fpkg` will make it for you!

 3. And for the text editor, it's also as simple.
 Change `$EDITOR` to your favorite text editor.